-As we celebrate Black History Month this October we remember the valuable contributions of black people to the UK over centuries.
+We celebrate Black History Month in October where we remember the valuable contributions of black people to the UK over centuries.
 UNISON has a long history of challenging inequality and tackling racism in the workplace and in wider society.

 The prominence of the Black Lives Matter movement throughout 2020 has shown that there is still much for us to do to achieve equality.
 We have launched this new Anti-Racism page to showcase the good work we have been doing over many years and the work we will continue to do with our partners at Show Racism the Red Card.